 A complaint of many college students across the country, including MMC students, is the high cost of textbooks.
 We would like to assist you in reducing the cost of your textbooks.
 MMC faculty members are asked to post, as soon as possible, the books they will be using each semester.
-You can find current listings on the MMC website at:
+You can find current listings on the MMC website by accessing the Course Bulletin for the current or upcoming semester:

-If you don’t find your books listed yet, check back for updates.
+If you don’t find your books listed yet, check back soon for updates.

 Other more affordable options include:

-Rent Books: Chegg.com, BarnesandNoble.com, BookRenter.com, and CampusBookRentals.com are among sites which offer you the opportunity to rent and then return your textbooks.
-Be sure to compare prices, shipping costs, rental policies, including note-making and highlighting rules.
+Rent Books: Chegg.com, BarnesandNoble.com, BookRenter.com, and CampusBookRentals.com are several of the many sites which offer you the opportunity to rent and then return your textbooks.
+Be sure to compare prices, shipping costs, and rental policies, including note-making and highlighting rules.
+Check out Consumer Affairs’ textbook rental guide to help compare between rental companies and to read verified reviews from past and current students.

 Buy Used Books: Amazon.com and half.com offer cheaper options for purchasing textbooks.